Rogero0o/MissView/README.md

 ### Step

-Import this project into android studio..it's build with it.
+Import this project into android studio..it's built with it.

 ###  Usage